 Your ears are ringing after hearing the sound.

-Other sounds seem muffled after you leave an area where there is loud sound.
+Other sounds seem muffled after you leave an area where there is loud noise.